 I am an Associate Professor in the Department of Psychology (Clinical & CNS Area Groups), core faculty member of the interdepartmental Neuroscience and Cognitive Science (NACS) Program and the Maryland Neuroimaging Center (MNC), and Director of the Affective and Translational Neuroscience Laboratory at the University of Maryland.
 My work is supported by the NIH since 2016 and led to >90 publications.
-I am an Associate Editor at the Journal of Psychopathology and Clinical Science (formerly Journal of Abnormal Psychology); was Co-Editor of The Nature of Emotion, serve as a handling editor at several journals (eLife, Neuropsychologia, Cognition & Emotion, Scientific Reports), and co-edited two special issues focused on the neurobiology of emotional states, traits, and disorders; most recently at Neuroscience & Biobehavioral Reviews.
+I am an Associate Editor at the Journal of Psychopathology and Clinical Science (formerly Journal of Abnormal Psychology); was Co-Editor of The Nature of Emotion (Oxford University Press); served as an Associate Editor at eLife, Neuropsychologia, and several other journals; and co-edited three special issues focused on the neurobiology of emotional states, traits, and disorders; most recently at Neuroscience & Biobehavioral Reviews.
 I am a Fellow of the Association for Psychological Science; an active member of the Affective Neuroimaging Collaboratory, ENIGMA, and Hierarchical Taxonomy of Psychopathology (HiTOP) consortia and a standing member of the NIH Adult Psychopathology and Disorders of Aging (APDA) study section.
 I have been invited to teach and lecture at meetings and institutions around the world.
 Our work has been featured in Discovery Magazine and Newsweek, and I have provided expert scientific commentary for the BBC and Smithsonian Magazine.
 Most of my work is focused on understanding the nature and brain bases of anxiety-related states, traits, and disorders.
 When extreme, anxiety contributes to a variety of debilitating, treatment-resistant mental illnesses, including internalizing disorders, addiction, and schizophrenia.
 To understand the origins and course of this liability, my group uses a range of tools—including multimodal neuroimaging (MRI, PET), psychophysiology, neuroendocrine measures, ecological momentary assessment (EMA), geolocation tracking, semi-structured clinical and life-stress interviews, and genetic analyses—in pediatric and adult patients, university students, community members, and monkeys, working closely with collaborators in the U.S., Germany, China, and South Korea.
 More recently established secondary lines of research are focused on psychiatric nosology and graduate student health and wellbeing.
 In addition to my own research, I regularly serve as an expert consultant and co-investigator on emotion-related neuroimaging and ecological momentary assessment (EMA) studies.